 Examples of Positive Reinforcement

-The point of positive reinforcement is to set a good example for positive behaviors, and is an effective tool for your child’s home and school environments.
-The specific set of rewards should differ depending on the child’s own personal motivators and preferences, but should be geared towards a positive outcome at every turn.
+The point of positive reinforcement is to set an excellent example for positive behaviors and is a useful tool for your child’s home and school environments.
+The specific set of rewards should differ depending on the child’s own personal motivators and preferences but should be geared towards a positive outcome at every turn.

 Specific examples of positive reinforcement are: